-Brazil moves to combat rising obesityMarch 19th, 2013 in Overweight and Obesity /
+Brazil moves to combat rising obesityMarch 19, 2013 in Medicine & Health / Overweight and Obesity

 Brazil launched a campaign Tuesday to combat the ballooning waistlines of its population—a trend it said costs nearly $250 million each year in treatment of obesity-related diseases.